Yakov5776/ultimaterobloxmobilearchive/README.md

 ## How it works

-CSVs are automatically updated by a GitHub [action](/.github/workflows/update-csv.yml) from the [Google Sheets](https://docs.google.com/spreadsheets/d/1qAN8Eh4iPjO1aECiO1tclTXTLKfCka3StReywLJ3A58/) which get saved at `/csv/`.
+CSVs are automatically updated by a [script](/scripts/update-csvs.js) which fetches from [Google Sheets](https://docs.google.com/spreadsheets/d/1qAN8Eh4iPjO1aECiO1tclTXTLKfCka3StReywLJ3A58/).

 ## Contributing